brendanconnolly/BlogPosts/TestDrivenTesting/TestDrivenTesting_Law1.md

 Contexts vary, so should our approach.
 Just as the first law of TDD acts as a lens to focus on structuring code in an intentional and testable fashion, testers can benefit from a guiding principle to concentrate their actions.

 ## First Law of Test Driven Testing
-> 1. No testing unless you have identified and defined objective
+### 1. No testing unless you have identified and defined an objective

 This likely sounds just as counter-intuitive as the first law of TDD.
 If you are new to a project, how can you identify and clearly define objectives about software you know little about?